 Welcome!
 I am a PhD Candidate in the Department of Political Science at DePauw University.
 I received my PhD from the University of Georgia.
 My research interests are at the intersection of international and comparative political economy, human rights, and political violence.
 I would describe my overarching research agenda as exploring the consequences of governments behaving badly.
-I am also interested in the way political-economic factors (sovereign debt and default, foreign direct investment, structural adjustment programs, etc) influence human outcomes (such as human capital, health, or various human rights).
+I am also interested in the way political-economic factors (sovereign debt and default, foreign direct investment, structural adjustment programs, etc) influence human outcomes (such as human rights, human capital, or health).

 My dissertation bridges a gap in operationalization from policymakers to scholars by introducing The Index for Sustainable, Health, Human Capital, and Economic Development.
 This index incorporates the Millennium Development Goals and Sustainable Development Goals into a series of five readily usable measures: environmental sustainability, health of the population, human capital, economic growth and stability, and the fifth measure incorporates the previous four to capture overall development.